Thank you to “The Anxiety Guy”, Dennis Smisek, for contributing this post. See Dennis’ bio below.

 In many American cities, traffic problems are a major public safety issue.
 And, at times, it might seem as if drivers are less courteous than they’ve ever been.
 Another source of stress is the care and maintenance of your vehicle.
 You have to worry about paying insurance costs, inspection fees, rising gas prices, and basic maintenance bills.

 The financial stress involved in keeping a car on the road can seem tremendous.
-Also, you might be saddled with a car that has constant break-downs.
+Although it is possible to find more manageable ways to finance cars and vans alike.
+One option is leasing.
+So if you are on the lookout for a new van, then you may want to contact a leasing broker.
+Also, you don’t want to be saddled with a car that has constant break-downs.
 If you feel as if your car is not secure, it can be quite a stressful experience.

 Are We There Yet?
 Are We There Yet?
 DAH!